- 1 The Meaning of “Eh-yeh Asher Eh-yeh”

 In reality, all Hebrew names are expressions, they are all meanings.
 Hebrew writing has no vowels, and the meaning provides the pronunciation.

 This was the shared name of Christ and God in the Old Testament.
 It means “He WILL BE.”
 It is the third person imperfect form of the verb “to be.”
 In Moses’ time, this was spelled YHVH, but eventually the letter Vav was replaced by a Yod, and YHVH became YHYH.
-As a verb, YHYH pronounced Yihyeh, but as a noun, it is Yihyah, or Yihvah, in the older form.
-This pronunciation was written as Yehvah in the Leningrad Codex that was translated into the Old Testament.
+As a verb, YHYH is pronounced Yihyeh, but as a noun, it is Yihyah, or Yihvah, in the older form.
+This pronunciation was written as Yehvah in the Leningrad Codex that was translated into English in the Old Testament.
 The Masorites sounded the first syllable with a sheva vowel marking, in order to caution readers not to make a direct pronunciation of God’s name, which was considered “ineffable.”

 This is My Name Forever

-When God said “this is My Name forever,” He contrasted His name as “He WILL BE” with the name of Christ as “He WILL BE.”
+When God said “this is My Name forever,” He contrasted His own name as “He WILL BE” with the name of Christ as “He WILL BE.”
 Christ would become “I AM,” when He became Israel’s King, Lord, and Redeemer in the New Testament.